08jne01/08jne01.github.io/community-a4e-c/index.md

 }
 ```

-- Once you have completed the edit, save the `mission` file, and re-create a new `.zip` (carefully maintaining proper folder structure, *of course*).
+Once you have completed the edit, save the `mission` file, and re-create a new `.zip` (carefully maintaining proper folder structure, *of course*).
 Rename your modified mission `.zip` back to a DCS `.miz` file extension instead.

 - Finally, test your altered mission by yourself or with a friend to ensure it loads properly, and that clients are able to load into the mission or server without the A4-E-C installed.
-In this instance, DCS will display any A4-E-C units as default-livery Su-27s, and players without the module cannot take control of unit, just as if they did not own any other DCS module in a multiplayer mission.
+In this instance, DCS will display any A4-E-C units as an untextured Su-27.
+Players without the module cannot take control of unit, just as if they did not own any other DCS module in a multiplayer mission.

 ## Frequently Asked Questions